 Hershey’s is probably one of the best-known cocoa brands in the U.S. Unsweetened and non-alkalized, it can be used both for making hot cocoa or for baking, as presented on the box.
 As it is not processed, this type of cocoa is rich in flavanols, which are anti-oxidants.
 However, some users find the taste to be too bitter and not flavored enough.

-Reddit user GoldsteinEmanuel explains in a post that both Cadbury and Nestle brands are owned by Hershey, so they sell the same cocoa.
-For a more exquisite taste, he recommends European cocoa brands.
-Still, for someone looking for a budget-appropriate cocoa brand, Hershey’s is the easiest choice.
+Both Cadbury and Nestle brands are owned by Hershey, so they sell the same cocoa.
+For a more exquisite taste, we recommend an European cocoa brand.